This post may contain affiliate links. Please read our disclosure policy.

 Tapioca starch/flour

-Tapioca starch/flour is the starch from the cassava root.
+Tapioca starch (also called tapioca flour) is the starch from the cassava root.
 Cassava flour is made with the whole root.
+Tapioca starch is only the starch, and it isn't interchangeable with cassava.

 Potato starch and potato flour

-The difference between potato flour and potato starch is similar to cassava flour and tapioca starch.
 Potato flour is a powder made from whole potatoes that have been peeled and ground into a fine powder.
 Potato starch is simply the pure starch washed out of potatoes and then dried into a fine powder.

-Potato starch can be replaced with cornstarch, but potato flour has no substitute.
+Potato starch can be replaced with cornstarch or arrowroot, but potato flour has no substitute.
 If you can't have nightshades, I recommend you try my mock Cup4Cup or Better Than Cup4Cup blends, which don't use potato flour.
+You can read all about them on the all purpose gluten free flour blends page.

 If you can have but can't find potato flour, you can actually grind potato flakes into a flour and use that.
 It's the same thing, just in a slightly different form.